This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 A health check periodically monitors the readiness of your backends.
 This reduces the risk that requests might be sent to backends that can't service the request.

 Firewall rules for your backends to accept health check probes.
-Regional external HTTP(S) load balancers require an additional firewall rule to allow traffic from the proxy-only subnet to reach the backends.
+Regional external Application Load Balancers require an additional firewall rule to allow traffic from the proxy-only subnet to reach the backends.

 Global

-This diagram shows the components of a global external HTTP(S) load balancer deployment.
-This architecture applies to both, the global external HTTP(S) load balancer, and the global external HTTP(S) load balancer (classic) in Premium Tier.
+This diagram shows the components of a global external Application Load Balancer deployment.
+This architecture applies to both, the global external Application Load Balancer, and the classic Application Load Balancer in Premium Tier.

 Regional

-This diagram shows the components of a regional external HTTP(S) load balancer deployment.
+This diagram shows the components of a regional external Application Load Balancer deployment.

 Proxy-only subnet

-Proxy-only subnets are only required for regional external HTTP(S) load balancers.
+Proxy-only subnets are only required for regional external Application Load Balancers.

 .
 All regional Envoy-based load

-region and VPC network share a pool of Envoy proxies from the
+and VPC network share a pool of Envoy proxies from the same

 - Proxy-only subnets are only used for Envoy proxies, not your backends.

-- Backend VMs or endpoints of all regional external HTTP(S) load balancers in a region and VPC network receive connections from the proxy-only subnet.
+- Backend VMs or endpoints of all regional external Application Load Balancers in a region and VPC network receive connections from the proxy-only subnet.

-- The IP address of the regional external HTTP(S) load balancer is not located in the proxy-only subnet.
+- The IP address of the regional external Application Load Balancer is not located in the proxy-only subnet.
 The load balancer's IP address is defined by its external managed forwarding rule, which is described below.

 If you previously created a proxy-only subnet with